andrio12/food-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Reserved filenames

+page.js => Create a new page (e.g., app/about/page.js creates a <your-domain>/about page)

+layout.js => Create a new layout that wraps sibling and nested pages

+not-found.js => Fallback page for "Not Found" errors (thrown by sibling or nested pages or layouts)

+error.js => Fallback page for other errors (thrown by sibling pages or nested pages or layouts)

+loading.js => Fallback page which is shown whilst sibling or nested pages (or layouts) are fetching data

+route.js => Allows you to create an API route (i.e., a page which does NOT return JSX code but instead data, e.g., in the JSON format)

+You also find a list with all supported filenames & detailed explanations in the official docs: https://nextjs.org/docs/app/api-reference/file-conventions